SunnySuite/Sunny.jl/README.md

 Sunny is a Julia package for modeling atomic-scale magnetism using classical spin dynamics with quantum corrections.
 It provides powerful tools to estimate dynamical structure factor intensities, $\mathcal{S}(𝐪,ω)$, enabling quantitative comparison with experimental scattering data, e.g., neutrons or x-rays.

 A unique feature of Sunny is its treatment of spins as [SU(_N_) coherent states](https://arxiv.org/abs/2106.14125).
 This theory generalizes Landau-Lifshitz spin dynamics to a [nonlinear Schrödinger equation](https://arxiv.org/abs/2204.07563), which retains $N=2S+1$ levels for each quantum spin-_S_ state.
-The theory is effective for models with strong single-ion anisotropy (see our **[FeI₂ tutorial](https://sunnysuite.github.io/Sunny.jl/dev/examples/03_LSWT_SU3_FeI2.html)**) and for [localized "units" of strongly entangled spins](https://arxiv.org/abs/2405.16315).
+This generalization is important for models with strong single-ion anisotropy (see our **[FeI₂ tutorial](https://sunnysuite.github.io/Sunny.jl/dev/examples/03_LSWT_SU3_FeI2.html)**) and for [localized "units" of strongly entangled spins](https://arxiv.org/abs/2405.16315).
 Efficient simulation is enabled by several algorithmic developments as listed on our [publications page](https://github.com/SunnySuite/Sunny.jl/wiki/Sunny-literature).

 At low-temperatures, Sunny supports the usual linear spin wave theory for spin dipoles, and its ['multi-boson' generalization](https://arxiv.org/abs/1307.7731).
 At finite temperatures, Sunny can calculate the dynamical structure factor using classical spin dynamics with quantum corrections.
 Langevin coupling to a thermal bath additionally makes possible the study of various non-equilibrium dynamics, e.g., thermal transport, pump-probe experiments, and spin-glass relaxation.